djc5627/CompendiumWeb/docs/Birds/Song Bird/Cardinal/Northern Cardinal.md

 ---------------------------------------------------------------
 ## Notes
 Cardinals have a large tuft on their head that they can collapse.
 The male is much brighter than the female who has muted red-brown colors and orange beak.
 Cardinals prefer larger feeders because they feel safer when grounded by their large tail feathers.
 We often see a cardinal couple at our feeders and nearby bushes.
+They will carry shelled peanuts with their beaks back to their nest.

 ---------------------------------------------------------------
 ## Sightings